LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

 opened, it should be closed when it is no longer needed.
 While Lasso will close all files which become garbage collected, it is recommended to immediately close files once their tasks are completed.
-Many operating systems have limitations on the number of simultaneously opened files and ensuring that they are closed promptly will improve system performance.
+Many operating systems have limitations on the number of simultaneously opened files, and ensuring that they are closed promptly will improve system performance.

 .. member:: file->openRead()